Kyro3400/Kyro3400/README.md

 ### Hi there

 My name is Jonfirexbox and I am a _average_ programmer.
 I code primarily in Node.JS and HTML/CSS.
-I crate all of my bots on [DanBot Hosting](https://panel.danbot.host)
+I create all of my bots on [DanBot Hosting](https://panel.danbot.host)

 ### About
 - I'm currently working on a bump bot for a special [Discord](https://discord.com) server
-- Also I'm working Special Development called [Castle Development](https://github.com/Castle-development)
+- Also I'm working Special Development called [Science Development](https://github.com/Science-development)
 - I'm also a GitHub Manager for [AstronomyBot](https://github.com/astronomybot)
 - I'm currently learning more JavaScript and Python!
 And soon I'm going to learn Java!
 - You can reach me via Discord (Jonfirexbox#3400)